 Tonsillectomy is a surgical procedure during which your tonsils are removed.
-This surgery is commonly done on children, but in some case adults require it as well.
+This surgery is commonly done on children, but in some cases, adults require it as well.
 It usually causes no complications and requires only a short hospital stay.
-This procedure usually will not impede your exercise regimen, as long as you take some minor precautions.
+Exercise after tonsillectomy can often resume within one to two weeks, as long as you take some minor precautions.

 Reasons for Tonsillectomy

 Tonsillectomies are performed mainly under general anesthesia.
 The procedure rarely lasts longer than an hour.
 Tonsils are removed using a scalpel.
-In most cases, an overnight hospital stay after a tonsillectomy is required.
-Surgeons may also perform a tonsillectomy as an outpatient procedure.
+In most cases, an overnight hospital stay after a tonsillectomy is required, although surgeons may also perform a tonsillectomy as an outpatient procedure.

-According to UW Health, exercise should be avoided for at least a week following a tonsillectomy.
+According to UW Health, exercise after tonsillectomy should be avoided for at least a week following the procedure.
 Work, swimming, physical activities and lifting anything over 25 pounds are also not recommended for the first week after surgery.
-This rest period will allow the wounds in your throat to heal adequately and reduce the chance of bleeding during your recovery.
+This rest period will allow the wounds in your throat to heal adequately and reduce the chance of bleeding or other complications during your recovery.

 You might not feel up to par or be anxious to resume exercise after tonsillectomy.
 Recovery from this procedure typically includes a sore throat, fever, earache, runny nose and constipation.
 In addition, your diet will be limited to clear liquids initially, then slowly progressing to more textured food over the next two weeks.
 You might find it difficult to muster the energy to exercise after tonsillectomy with these dietary restrictions.
 Give yourself time to heal before resuming physical activity after tonsillectomy.